Question: What am I *really* paying for when I hire a REALTOR®?

 Question: What if I just want some real estate advice before I decide to buy or sell?

-Answer: Every agent handles this differently, but most (including myself) will happily sit down with you to discuss your options prior to signing a service agreement.
+Answer: Every agent handles this differently, but most (including our team) will happily sit down with you to discuss your options prior to signing a service agreement.

 Still interested in hiring a real estate agent?
 Or you have more questions?
-Great!
-Call, text or email me.
-I’d love to hear from you!
+Contact us today.
+We would love to hear from you!